no5ix/hexo-theme-neo/source/_posts/na_contractor_java_backend_real_interview_questions.md

 **requirements**: Prepare 1-2 examples of past projects or jobs where you made a significant impact.
 Use the STAR method (Situation, Task, Action, Result) to structure your responses.
 DO NOT READ, we can tell!

 - **Project 1**: Russell Investments - Backend Developer (Nov 2022 - Present, Seattle, WA)
-    - **Situation**: First, let me talk about the company I’m currently working for.
-Russell Investments, I’m a senior backend java developer there. it's a fintech company, because the number of financial transactions was growing very fast, but their old backend couldn’t keep up with new features and increasing user activity, so we needed a stronger backend system.
+    - **Situation**: First, let me talk about the company I’m currently working for. its name is Russell Investments,  it's a fintech company, and our company provides some services like: asset management, investment consulting, and financial advices.
+I’m a senior backend java developer there.
+Because the number of financial transactions was growing very fast, but their old backend couldn’t keep up with new features and increasing user activity, so we needed a stronger backend system.
     - **Task**: So my job is to build a scalable microservices-based backend, and optimize the database-related parts and enhance security.
-    - **Action**: So I had to take some actions to finish my task. so First,
+    - **Action**: So I had to take some actions to finish my task. so First,(根据从处理数据一点点到部署的顺序记忆)
         - **to handle scalability**, I used springboot to developed a modular microservices architecture and designed plenty of RESTful APIs.
-Each service handled a specific function, like user management, poll management, and data analytics `/ ˌænəˈlɪtɪks /`.
+Each service handled a specific function, like user management, poll management, and data analysis.
+        - **to handle security**, I used Spring Security and OAuth2 for authentication and authorization.
+        - **to handle data processing**, I used Kafka to make data analysis much faster.
         - **to handle database**, I used Redis caching to reduce database load and speed up responses.
 I also optimized database queries by adding indexes, removing redundant joins.
-        - **to handle security**, I used Spring Security and OAuth2 for authentication and authorization.
-        - **to handle data processing**, I used Kafka to make data analysis much faster.
-        - **to handle storage**, I integrated AWS RDS to enhance data management. , integrating third-party analytics `/ ˌænəˈlɪtɪks /` tools.
+        - **to handle storage**, I integrated AWS RDS to enhance data management. , integrating third-party analysis tools.
         - **to handle deployment**, I used Docker and Kubernetes to handle it.
-    - **Result**: as the result, The new microservices architecture made the system more flexible and easier to maintain. and the platform also became more scalable and efficient, like: The system handled **20%** more daily transactions, API response times improved by **30%**. and user engagement went up by **25%** .
+    - **Result**: as the result, The new microservices architecture made the system more flexible and easier to maintain. and the platform also became more scalable and efficient, like: because our API response times improved by **30%**, so now our system handled **20%** more daily transactions, and user engagement went up by **25%** .
 - **Project 2**: Prodege `/proʊdeɪˈʒeɪ/` - Backend Developer (Aug 2019 - Nov 2022, El Segundo, CA)
     - **Situation**: As for the second company, Prodege, it is an online marketing company, I’m a senior backend java developer there. it was growing fast, but their old backend couldn’t keep up with new features and increasing user activity.
     - **Task**: so my task was to (I was responsible for building) build a scalable microservices-based backend.
-This included designing RESTful APIs, integrating third-party analytics `/ ˌænəˈlɪtɪks /` tools, and ensuring high performance and reliability.
+This included designing RESTful APIs, integrating third-party analysis tools, and ensuring high performance and reliability.
     - **Action**: So I had to take some actions to finish my task. so I developed a modular microservices architecture using Spring Boot.
-Each service handled a specific function, like user management, poll management, and data analytics `/ ˌænəˈlɪtɪks /`.
+Each service handled a specific function, like user management, poll management, and data analysis.
 For real-time data processing, I used Kafka to make data analysis much faster.
 I also used Docker and Kubernetes to handle deployment.
     - **Result**:  as the result, The new microservices setup made the system more flexible and easier to maintain.
 And our marketing campaigns got more effective, the performance improved significantly, and user engagement went up by 25%